etiennedi/wine-storage/Readme.md

 ### What about hot-reloading?
 The react app uses the setup from `create-react-app` and thus has pretty advanced hot-reloading and error reporting for a great DX.
 This is not lost due to the dockerization.
 The `src` folder inside the `./frontend` app is linked using a docker volume.
 Therefore, hot-reloading still works.

 The only downside is that you have to rebuild the `frontend` service if you add another npm module, but I'm sure that could be automated as well.
-You could definitely link the node\_modules as a container, as well...
+You could definitely link the node\_modules as a volume to the container, as well...

 ### Why are you running a dev build and not a prod build inside the docker-compose
 The docker-compse config is meant as a easy-to-use dev environment.
 It is not meant as a pre-prod or even production environment.